-Due to my previous post, ‘Joker: Mental Health Review‘, talking a lot about stressors, I thought I’d write about related to that.
+Because in my previous article, ‘Joker: Mental Health Review‘, I talked a lot about stressors, I thought I’d write about how to manage stress.
 Thus, here are my tips for how to avoid stress getting the better of us.

 What Is Stress?